Network for Africa

 2022 – #GivingTuesday

-In celebration of #GivingTuesday (29 November), JustGiving has given Network for Africa the opportunity to collect fee-free donations via Network for Africa’s special #GivingTuesday fundraising page.
+In celebration of #GivingTuesday (29 November), JustGiving gave Network for Africa the opportunity to collect fee-free donations via Network for Africa’s special #GivingTuesday fundraising page.
+All donations received during this time will be used to support our mental health projects in Rwanda, Uganda and Sierra Leone.

-2021 – N4A’s First Crowdfunder Campaign (September)
+2021 – N4A’s First Crowdfunder Campaign

 We launched our first ever Crowdfunder campaign to raise funds to help 250 families in northern Uganda to plant vegetable gardens & avoid food shortages inflicted by Covid-19.
 We are grateful to several supporters for their donations (and in particular to a Trust) in helping us to raise £5,115.